 Airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
-Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.
+Please let us know if you are arriving earlier or staying later, as we are happy to assist you with any extra overnights that you might want to arrange.

-Flights you (or a travel agent) book: Arrive in San José, Costa Rica (SJO) by the evening of January 15.
-Depart from San José, Costa Rica (SJO) in the afternoon on January 29.
+Flights you (or a travel agent) book: Arrive in San José, Costa Rica (SJO) by 5:00pm on April 10.
+Depart from San José, Costa Rica (SJO) after 6:00am on April 24.